KaanC3lik/Bike-Retail-Sales-and-Profitability-Analysis/README.md

 ### Sales Trends and Growth Rates

---In first 7 month of 2016 we already passed last year's revenue by %25.
-But most importantly our profit skyrocketed from 288k to 1.9m, it is %583 more than last year.
-This is mostly because of bike sales, which we make a -175k loss last year, started to made 512k profit this year.
-But in the last month, sales collapsed to pre 2016 level.
-Sales downby 62%, profit by 70%, and revenue by 79%.
+In first 7 month of 2016 we already passed last year's revenue by %25.
+But most importantly starting from 2016 profit skyrocketed from 288k to 1.9m, it is %583 more than last year.
+This is mostly because of bike sales, which we make a -175k loss last year, started to made 512k profit this year.But in the last month, sales collapsed to pre 2016 level.
+Sales down by 62%, profit by 70%, and revenue by 79%.
 Bike sales are collapsed this month to %0 from %26 revenue last month.

 ![Profit Per Month Plot Line](dataVisualizations/beyaz.png)